-South African citizens wanting to travel to other countries must have a valid South African passport.
+South African citizens wanting to travel to other countries should have a valid South African passport.
 If you have never owned one, you must apply for a passport at FNB.
-But if you already have it, you will be allowed to travel without hitches.
-However, if yours has expired, you must prepare yourself to go through the procedure for passport renewal in South Africa.
-Notice that a South African passport certifies that you are a citizen of South Africa.
-It confirms your identity and nationality.
-This implies that you will always be required to show the document whenever you enter or leave South Africa.
+But if you already have it, you will be allowed to travel easily.
+However, if yours has expired, you must prepare yourself to go through the process of passport renewal in South Africa.
+A South African passport certifies that you are a citizen of South Africa.
+It confirms the person's identity and nationality.
+This implies that the person will always be required to show the document whenever they enter or leave South Africa.

 Did you know that the South Africa law forbids leaving or entering the country on a foreign passport if you are above 18 years?
-As such, it is critical to ensure that your book is valid before you plan to travel out of South Africa.
+It is critical to ensure that your book is valid before you plan to travel out of South Africa.
 The following are 10 crucial tips on passport renewal in South Africa.

 The quality of the passport

 Whether you are applying for a new passport or you want to renew the old one, it is important to remember that all South African passport and travel documents should be printed in Pretoria.
 Also, the final documents must be machine-readable.
 It means that you cannot apply for this travel document from any office.
 Thus, if you have no idea where to go to apply or renew one, get details about passport application at banks.
 For citizens who are within the South African borders, they can have the application submitted to the Department of Home Affairs.
 But if you are living in foreign countries, you can submit the application to the nearest South Africa mission or Embassy.

 Applying for a passport at your bank

 If you live in South Africa, you have about 180 Home Affairs department branches where you can apply or renew your passport.
 But you can also get the same services at your local Bank.
 Banks like ABSA, First National Bank and Nedbank have partnered with the department to make it easier for South Africa citizens to apply and renew their documents.
 All you will need to do is to find out the banks' branches where these application and renewal services are offered.